clear-street/docs/fix_trade_specification.md

 	</p>
 </div>

 FIX trade specification details the tags and values along with description of values for each trade field for processing incoming trades from OMS clients.
-We currently utilizing FIX 4.2 format.
+Clear Street currently utilizes FIX 4.2 format.

+### Configuring FIX Session
+<p>A FIX session is defined as a unique combination of a BeginString (the FIX version number <b>4.2</b>), a SenderCompID (OMS Client ID as defined by Clear Street), and a TargetCompID (Clear Street's ID <b>CLST</b>).
+A SessionQualifier can also be used to disambiguate otherwise identical sessions.</p>

+<p>A FIX session has an active time period during which all data is transmitted.
+Clear Street currently accepts connections between 5 AM EST to 9 PM EST on all business days.</p>
+<p>A Logon message (Tag <b>35=A</b>) must be sent to Clear Street on every business day to indicate the begining of activity and a Logout message (Tag <b>35=5</b>)must be sent to Clear Street indicating end of activity for that day.</p>
+<p>Clear Street also recommends exchange of heartbeats every 30 seconds by seding a message with tag <b>35=0</b>.</p>
+<p>Clear Street execpts every message sent to have a unique continuous sequence number as part of message with tag <b>34=</b>.
+If there are any gaps in sequence numbers, a sequence reset message will sent to OMS client with tag <b>34=4</b>.</p>
+<p>All trade messages must have tag <b>35=8</b> indicating that each message is an execution report.
+Please note that we have added few custom tags starting with 9001 to allow clients to send specific information needed for trades to be processed at our end.
+These tags are listed as part of the inbound specification.</p>

 ### FIX inbound trade specification